berkeman/glansigt/_posts/2020-06-01-inputworkdirresult.markdown

 <p align="center"><img src="{{ site.url }}/assets/input_results_splash.svg"> </p>

 Data processing is "from left to right", starting with input data end ending with output results.
-Inbetween, any intermediate or temporary storage is written (and read back) to a dedicated space called the *work directory*, see figure below.
+In between, any intermediate or temporary storage is written (and read back) to a dedicated space called the *work directory*.

 This post explains how the Accelerator's build system works, what kind of problem it targets, and how it solves them.